 Photodynamic therapy treats actinic keratosis with a combination of blue light treatment and Levulan Kerastick².
 Levulan is a liquid medication applied to the affected area of the patient’s skin before receiving specially-designed light therapy.

 How Does Photodynamic Therapy Work?

 When actinic keratosis is present on either the face or scalp of the patient during their skin assessment, photodynamic therapy may be recommended.
-An appointment will be set up in Sunflower Dermatology’s Riverside, Missouri office location where photodynamic treatments are commonly performed.
+An appointment will be set up in Epiphany Dermatology’s Riverside, Missouri office location where photodynamic treatments are commonly performed.
 Before initiating this innovative combination therapy, our dermatologist will complete a full assessment of your health history, potential allergies, and current medications to determine the benefits and risks of treatment.

 In the comfort of our treatment center, our trained staff apply the topical medication, Levulan (aminolevulinic acid HCl) to the afflicted areas of the face and scalp.
 Levulan is considered a photosensitizing drug.
 Once applied, the chemicals in this medication will react to light exposure.
 Therefore, patients will remain in our office to give the medication time to absorb in the affected area.
 The appointment for a client’s photodynamic treatment will require two to four hours.
 We advise our patients to plan their day accordingly.
 Once the medicine has been absorbed into the targeted area of pre-cancerous skin, the patient is positioned carefully under a blue light for 16 minutes and 40 seconds to activate the medicine’s effects on the surface.
 Some patients have reported a stinging sensation during treatment.